How I Stay Motivated During Long Runs: 11 Tricks To Maintain Running Motivation

 Without motivation as a reason to attempt and complete long runs, we wouldn’t be able to complete them.
 I enjoy long runs because I enjoy the sense of fulfilment and achievement that I feel at the end.
 The knowledge that I am able to keep moving for three, four, six or more hours and cover some pretty long distances is driven by my motivation.
 Some of those journeys are not easy but they can be achieved by strong motivation that helps us during challenging times.

-Keep it up, keep positive, enjoy help and support of positive people and your motivation will carry you through.
+Keep it up, keep positive, enjoy help and support of positive people and your motivation will carry you through the toughest of runs.

 I hope that sharing my story, and what I have learned along this journey, will inspire you to get started and to keep going.
 To keep striving and being the best you can be.
 In running and in life.